 The more you learn and exercise your brain, the quicker you will be on the uptake.
 So, while you may start out your beginner piano lessons at a disadvantage to that kid Billy down the street, you will soon be able to surpass his progress.
 Once you’ve established a practice routine, you will be surprised how quickly you can achieve your goals.

 For a more in-depth discussion on the topic of learning music as an adult, check out this Huffington Post article.
 Dr. Jessica Grahn, a cognitive scientist, researches music for both the Psychology Department at Western University in Canada and the Brain and Mind Institute.
 She maintains that learning to play a musical instrument later in life has advantages, and learning beginner piano lessons as an adult isn’t as hard as you think.

 Don’t Limit Yourself

 Music is one of the great equalizers in the world.
 You can be poor or rich, young or old and create or perform beautiful music.
-The ability to make people feel through art is something that can be done by anyone, no matter their social standing, is a beautiful feeling of unity.
+The ability to make people feel through art is something that can be done by anyone, no matter their social standing.
+It is a beautiful feeling of unity.
 Many of the world’s most famous musicians came from humble beginnings.
 Some of those even did so later in life.
-According to Billboard’s 2016 list Leonard Cohen and Debbie Harry are only two notable names to hit it big in music past the age of 30.
+According to Billboard’s 2016 list, Leonard Cohen and Debbie Harry are only two notable names to hit it big in music past the age of 30.

 The only true obstacles to learning to play your favorite songs are the limitations you set on yourself.
 If you have a yearning to express yourself creatively and expand yourself mentally, you can do it.